a-oka-z/rtti.js/README.md

 I hope the syntax of the validator builder is simple enough to appear obvious to you.
 The validator builder save you some of your finger power.

+**a note for backward compatibility** : former to v0.1.2, `rtti` object can be used as a template literal function.
+This behavior is deprecated.
+Though it is still available to be used as a template literal, this will be removed in the future version.
+The new project should not rely on this behavior.

  Extending Template Literal Validator Builder
 --------------------------------------------------------------------------------
-You can add your own validators by setting them as a property on the template literal function:
+You can add your own validators by setting them as properties on the `rtti` object.

 ```javascript
 const type = rtti.statement`